mikbuch/flask-port-listener/README.md

 rm -rf flask_minimal_example
 ```

+Note: sometimes there can be some `root` files created under venv dir (`/home/$USER/.local/share/virtualenvs/flask_minimal_example-$XYZ-$ABCDE/`).
+In such cases you have to remove this venv directory manually with `sudo` command.

 ## Re-running the application

 On the server when the application was previously installed you can just run flask application.